Valuation Menu

 By Eric Jordan, CPPA | www.pin.ca

-As a CPPA with 30+ years valuing businesses using the 25 Factors Affecting Business Valuation, I’ve seen how English fluency drives success.
-From space operations to e-commerce, English’s high utility translates into opportunity — including $85k–$120k roles across tech, medicine, and trade.
-English’s global role even underpins the USD’s reserve currency status.
+As a CPPA with decades of experience valuing businesses using the 25 Factors Affecting Business Valuation, I’ve seen how English fluency drives success.
+From space operations to e-commerce, English’s high utility translates into opportunity including $85k–$120k roles across tech, medicine, and trade.
+English’s global role even supports the USD’s reserve currency status and underpins a large share of global intangible asset value.

 50 Categories of English Dominance (Selected)